Chimera-tools/ChimPipe/README.md

-###Welcome to ChimPipe's repository!
+## Welcome to ChimPipe's repository!

-ChimPipe is a pipeline for the detection of chimeric transcripts from Paired-End RNA-seq data developed at the Centre for Genomic Regulation (CRG) in Barcelona.
+ChimPipe is a pipeline for the detection of chimeric transcripts and gene fusions from Paired-End RNA-seq data developed at the Centre for Genomic Regulation (CRG) in Barcelona.

-## Download ChimPipe
+#### Download ChimPipe
 Two different ways:

 * Press the Download ZIP button which is located at the bottom right of the page to download the most recent version of the code as a zip archive.